pouyahmdn/LCPO/windy-gym/README.md

 ---
 ## 1. Run experiments

-Ensure you have ~80 GiB of free space.
+Ensure you have ~1.5 TiB of free space.
 Then, run the following command:
 ```
+python3 launch_multi_exp.py --gpu_avail_ind -1 --job_per_gpu 32 --config_file ./run_config_phase1.py --output_dir ./tests/ --free_lim 1500
-python3 launch_multi_exp.py --gpu_avail_ind -1 --job_per_gpu 32 --config_file ./run_config.py --output_dir ./tests/ --free_lim 80
+python3 launch_multi_exp.py --gpu_avail_ind -1 --job_per_gpu 32 --config_file ./run_config_phase2.py --output_dir ./tests/ --free_lim 1500
 ```
-This script will run 720 experiments in 32 parallel streams.
+These scripts will run 2680 experiments in 32 parallel streams.
 The results are saved in `./tests/`.
+While each run is quick and has low I/O footprint, the scale of experiments demands heavy compute and disk space resources.

+If space requirements are an issue, you can:
+1. Run the experiments in batches by commenting certain ones in `run_config_phase1.py` or `run_config_phase2.py`.
+2. Omit certain logged variables in `agent/monitoring/core_log.py`, but ensure you do not omit 'State/episode_reward'.
+3. Not save models by passing `--save_interval 1000000` to all runs in `run_config_phase1.py` or `run_config_phase2.py`.

 ---
 ## 2. Plot results